phillipwongg/best-practices/data-management.md

 ### Local Folders
 Sometimes, it is easiest to simply use your local file system to store data.
 As a manner of conventions, we use the `data` and `processed` directories, which  are automatically ignored from git from the project base `.gitignore`.

 `/data` should be used for raw data, while `/processed` should be used for any intermediate steps.
 You can also duplicate this on S3.
+Finally, `outputs/` for outputs.
+This should all best setup by our [data science template](https://github.com/CityOfLosAngeles/cookiecutter-data-science).
+If you use `data`, make sure all the data in it is documented in your README.

-Don't hardcode paths, such as `//Users/YOUR_EID/
+Don't hardcode paths, such as `//Users/YOUR_EID/.
+You might need to use S3 or a cloud database if your data is big.

 ### Databases
 Finally, for analysis and storage purposes, it is sometimes best to store the data in a structured database for querying.
 We use `postgreSQL` for this purposes.